-There is interest, too, in the various Low Country and Scandinavian monarchies, not least because the Swedish royal family has French roots in Pau in the foothills of the Pyrenees (long story).
+There is interest, too, in the various Low Country and Scandinavian monarchies, not least because the Swedish royal family has French roots in Pau, in the foothills of the Pyrenees (long story).
 That aside, the interest surfaces only intermittently, at times of marriages, deaths and corruption scandals.

-And no wonder.
+This wouldn’t be quite as mad as it sounds.
 The lives of our royal families have been entwined with France (or what was to become France), since William the Bastard landed his Norman troops at Pevensey and swiftly became “the Conqueror”.

 Later, our Plantagenets were HQ’ed across the Channel.
 Henry II was born in what is now Le Mans town hall, before marrying Eleanor, bagging Aquitaine and running an empire from the Cheviots to the Pyrenees.
 Later yet, during the Hundred Years War, our Henry VI was crowned king of France in 1431, though this didn’t work out quite as planned.
 Losing the war scarcely helped his cause.